 In His later incarnations within the Roman pantheon, Hermes was called Mercury; associated with the swiftest moving planet in the spheres.
 The snakes are the symbols for Zeus, often a daemonic protector of home shrines and kept at family altars.
 The mythos surrounding an addition of the two intertwined serpents is fuzzy as there are two different origin stories.
 One theory suggests the snakes were added from an encounter with it's previous handler, Teresius...a pythian oracle transformed into a woman for 7 years as punishment for killing a female snake.

 The physical Herms found at crossroads, and in some neo-classical garden designs, are the legacy of His cult.
-Large wooden or stone, phallic and like Egyptian obelisks reaching between all the worlds, Herms were traditionally square and had a large head on the top; sometimes a phallus was also attached to express fertility of abundance.
+Large wooden or stone, like an Egyptian obelisk they reached between all the worlds.
+Herms were traditionally square and had a large head on the top; sometimes a phallus was also attached to express fertility of abundance.
 Living in liminal places of in-between, these boundary markers where places of refuge for travelers and often markers on roads.
 Whilst Hekate is the guardian at three-way crossroads, Hermes can be found where two roads overlap at a four-way cross.
 Part of this manifests in the great alchemical/astrological symbol for Mercury; a horned circle with an extended “crossroads”, usually associated with the symbol of “female”.
-For blessings of Lord Hermes, I draw this symbol over or on anything I wish to imbue with His energies: my car, computer, travelers on the road...and on that note: May all people enjoying their American Independence weekend be safe on the roads, with fires, and with each other in the name of Lord Hermes!
+For blessings of Lord Hermes, I draw this symbol over or on anything I wish to imbue with His energies: my car, computer, travelers on the road.